Dankoy/jforwarder/kafka_message_consumer/src/main/java/ru/dankoy/kafkamessageconsumer/config/kafka/README.md

 Same with KafkaListenerContainerFactory.
 Custom bean shall be named different from kafkaListenerContainerFactory.

+# ConsumerContainerFactory

+This factory when bound to listener actually creates separate objects.
+So you can have one factory with concurrency = 2.
+And bind this factory to two different listeners.
+That means, for each listener spring will create separate instance of container listener with two concurrency = 2.
+So in real two listeners.
+Could be configured in annotation via concurrency attribute, or in factory via setConcurrency method.

 # Multithreading consumers

 That's not how Apache Kafka works.
 An idea there is always process records in the same partition in